|Hydric soil is one factor of wetlands. |

-To perform a wetland inventory, a wetland biologist uses state and federal wetland delineation methods to determine if wetlands are present or absent in the given potential project impact area.
-If wetlands are present, the approximate locations are recorded but the boundaries are not surveyed.
-The WSDOT wetland biologist or qualified consultant prepares a memo that provides general information to assist planners to determine or compare project alternatives.
+Procedure 300-a and Task 300-a (pdf 41 kb) describe how WSDOT wetland biologists or qualified consultants perform a Wetland Inventory.
+The Wetland Inventory memo provides general information to assist planners to determine or compare project alternatives.
 This work can take from 20 hours for a small area with few wetlands to more than 60 hours for a large area.
 This estimate does not include survey work.
-(Procedure 300-a and Task 300-a) (pdf 41 kb).

-- Follows all WSDOT Delineation Guidance on specific delineation issues unique to roadways, and is encouraged to use other resources in the Delineation and Assessment Toolbox.
+A wetland delineator working for WSDOT must be trained and have appropriate experience.
+WSDOT delineators follow all WSDOT guidance on specific delineation issues unique to roadways, and are encouraged to use other resources in the Delineation Toolbox.

 WSDOT uses the Department of Ecology’s Washington State Wetland Rating Systems to categorize wetlands based on their sensitivity to disturbance, significance, our ability to replace them, and the functions they provide.
-When determining which system to use, refer to the Boundary Between Eastern and Western Washington for the Wetland Rating System.
+When determining which system to use, refer to the Boundary Between Eastern and Western Washington for the Wetland Rating System (pdf 55 kb).

 Note: In Oct.
 2008, the Department of Ecology updated the above Rating System manuals with new WDFW priority habitat definitions.
 Use Version 2 of the ratings forms supplied by Ecology or the format-modified versions below.
 Annotated versions are also available from Ecology, but they do not include the WDFW priority habitat definitions.

 WSDOT also applies any applicable county and city wetland rating systems defined in their Critical Areas Ordinances.
 Wetland Biologists must check local requirements.
-The Assessment toolbox contains additional ratings resources.
+The WSDOT Delineation Toolbox contains additional ratings resources.

-If a functions assessment is completed for the impacted wetland, it can be used to design replacement wetlands so that the same functions are provided.
-In order to evaluate if the mitigation site is providing the desired functions, the method used should be documented in the mitigation report so it can be used again at the end of the monitoring period.
+If a functions assessment is completed for the impacted wetland, it can be used to design replacement wetlands so that the functions are replaced.
+In order to evaluate if the mitigation site has providing the desired functions, the method used should be documented in the mitigation report so it can be used again at the end of the monitoring period.